 Thankfully, you can easily mute the mic in these cases by flipping it up so that it hugs contours of the ear cup.
-This is quickly becoming to go-to method for handling non-removable microphones and we’re glad to see it implemented in such a budget-friendly headset as well.
+This is quickly becoming a go-to method for handling non-removable microphones, and we’re glad to see it implemented in such a budget-friendly headset as well.

-All in all, while the microphone on the Recon 70 didn’t do anything to wow us, it also didn’t leave us wanting.
+And while the microphone on the Recon 70 didn’t do anything to wow us, it also didn’t leave us wanting more.
 It has some issues, but what budget headset microphone doesn’t?

 Finally, let’s take a look at what kind of audio quality this headset delivers.

-Packed with 40mm neodymium magnets and Turtle Beach’s very own audio tuning, the Recon 70 had the potential to blow the competition out of the part in the low budget range, but it’s good to temper your expectation with these kinds of products.
+Packed with 40mm neodymium magnets and Turtle Beach’s very own audio tuning, the Recon 70 had the potential to blow the competition out of the part in the low budget range.

 The most important thing to know about the sound of the Recon 70 is that it was made, first and foremost, with gaming in mind.
 This makes it very good for gaming, but decidedly less so for multimedia.